Airtable/blocks/DEVELOPMENT.md

 `/{packages,tools}/*/package.json`), and the entire repo can have dependencies (check `/package.json`) too.
 These are called _package_ and _root_ dependencies, respectively.

-These dependencies can come from anywhere you can usually install npm packages, but also from within this repo.
-List the packages' names and versions (always use the latest for local packages) in `package.json`, and they'll be made available to you next time you run `lerna bootstrap`.
-These packages can also be published to npm, but they don't have to be - the packages in `/tools` are all private internal tools for developing in this repo - they're not available on the normal npm registry.
+These dependencies can come from anywhere you can usually install npm packages (_remote_ dependencies), but also from within this repo (_local_ dependencies).

+For remote packages, you can `yarn add` them as usual.

+For local packages, open up `package.json` where you want to be installed, and add the name and _latest version_ of the local package you want as a dependency.
+Make sure you use the full name as published on npm, not the name of the folder within this repo.
+For example, to add the blocks eslint plugin to the cli, I would open `packages/cli/package.json` and add `"@airtable/eslint-plugin-blocks": "^1.0.2"` to the `"devDependencies"` field.

-In order to support both normal and local packages, we can't use vanilla `yarn` or `npm`.
-We need to use `lerna`s equivalents for these commands.
-They correctly handle symlinking these internal dependencies together.
-The main command you'll need is `lerna bootstrap`.
-Run this whenever you'd usually run `yarn`.
-There are other useful commands in the [Useful commands](#useful-commands) section.
+In order to support both normal and local packages, we can't use vanilla `npm`.
+You always need to use `yarn` when working in this repo.

+## Public and internal packages

+There are two main top-level folders in this repo that contain node packages.
+One is `packages`, and the other is `tools`.

+The packages in `packages` are the main public packages that this repo exists for.
+They're all published to npm, and all under the `@airtable/` scope.

+The packages in `tools` are internal packages used to support the development of the public packages.
+They're full, self-contained node projects - they have their own `package.json` and dependencies etc, but aren't published to npm.
+They have `"private": true` set in `package.json` and are all under the `@airtable-blocks-internal/` scope.

 ## Branch naming